jakobnissen/Automa.jl/docs/src/io.md

 ```

 ## Preserving data by marking the buffer
-There is a problem with the implementation above: The following code in my actions dict:
+There are several problems with the implementation above: The following code in my actions dict:

 ```julia
 header = String(data[pos:p-1])